MetaMudraGames/Orbital-judgement-day/SETUP_GUIDE.md

 After consent, you'll be asked for your name:

 ```
-2147 AD

-Welcome aboard the Memu arkship, humanity's final hope.
-Your task is replacing a faulty coolant sensor in the
-Prometheus Module.
+Before we begin:

-What is your name, Technician?
+What is your name, technician?

-[or paste your MetaMudra Identity Card from a previous game]
+(If you have a MetaMudra Identity Card from a previous game,
+you may paste it now.
+The Operator remembers everyone.)
 ```

 **Options:**